infinitered/nsfwjs/README.md

 - Image element to check
 - Configuration object with the following possible key/values:
   - `topk` - Number of results to return per frame (default all 5)
+  - `setGifControl` - Function callback receives SuperGif object as an argument, allows a user to save it for later use
   - `onFrame` - Function callback on each frame - Param is an object with the following key/values:
     - `index` - the current GIF frame that was classified (starting at 1)
     - `totalFrames` - the complete number of frames for this GIF (for progress calculations)